newguysz/Mooncord/README.md

 <p align=center>(Main file in Mooncord/Moon-1.0.1/versions/new.py/)<p>

+  # Read
+  - This is a fairly new porject and more and more will be added soon.

-  Also Just wanted to say the chance of this getting you a valid code is (1/62)^16
+  - The chance of this getting you a valid code is (1/62)^16

 # Features